hairyjay/PSInet/espnetInstallConda.md

 cd <espnet root>/tools
 . ./setup_cuda_env.sh <cuda-root>
 ```
-// Note for Rav and his Serve Setup the path to cuda root is ~/Classwork/Project/cuda because symlink b.s. had to happen.
+// Note for Rav and his Server Setup the path to cuda root is ~/Classwork/Project/cuda because symlink b.s. had to happen to properly find the desired library and header files.

 3b. set up with the conda install we have